-One reason for these extraordinary figures is that there are many more visitors out of the high season summer months.
-For example, the December 2024 total was 5.3m, January 2025 saw 5.1m and February 5.4m so it seems that 5m+ in low season months is the new normal.
-A decade ago around 3.5m a month was expected in January and February.
+There is a link between visitor numbers and the property market because property buyers in Spain have usually been tourists for years before they decide to purchase.
+What seems to be happening is that there are many more visitors out of the high season summer months.
+For example, the December 2023 total of 5.2m was 21% higher than the same month in 2019 which, at the time, was the highest December total on record.
 Another factor behind the surge in numbers is the wider spread of nationalities, with strong growth from newer markets while the traditional, long-established markets, such as the British, Scandinavian and German markets remain the leaders.
 As with the nationality league table for property buyers the British lead the pack and by a big margin.